9 Reasons to Buy Your Glasses Online — and How to Get a Pair for $38

-If you have a style in mind — say classic tortoise shell glasses — you might find two or three pairs in-store.
+If you have a style in mind — say classic tortoiseshell glasses — you might find two or three pairs in the store.
 Search for the same type of frames online, and you’ll find a wider selection.

 2. Clear Vision While Shopping

-If you already wear glasses, trying on glasses in-store can be a bit tricky.
+If you already wear glasses, trying on glasses in the store can be a bit tricky.